Ay1tsMe/weatherRadar/README.md

 # Weather Radar Animation

 This Python script downloads radar images of weather conditions in Perth (Plans to incorporate all capital cities of Australia) and combines them with a set of background images to create an animated GIF.
-It also plays the GIF in mpv and deletes the GIF after playback.
+It also plays the GIF in mpv.

 ## Example Output
 ![Example](https://0x0.st/H8D2.gif)